*** TVReviewland.com earns commissions on qualifying purchases made through affiliate links ***

 QLED vs OLED is the newest pair of buzzwords that you will hear as you shop for a high-end TV.
 In a way, we have LG and Samsung to thank for this new and welcome development.
 Samsung and LG are leaders in their own market niches, but the two manufacturers are now angling for the top spot in the premium market.

-Is there a difference between OLED and QLED or is it just another marketing stunt?
-You ask yourself this question as you wonder if randomly choosing OLED or QLED is a more efficient use of your brain’s processing power.
+Is there a difference between OLED vs QLED or is it just another marketing stunt?
+You ask yourself this question as you wonder if randomly choosing between OLED or QLED is a more efficient use of your brain’s processing power.

 Let’s answer these questions and many others by diving in and finding out how much daylight there is between an O and a Q.